 - Making the target parent appear dangerous or sick

-- Sharing court cases and child support issues with the child
+- Sharing the child custody case or child support issues with the child

 - Accusing the targeted parent of not loving the child